URL path: Index page // Urinalysis, Complete

 Important Note

-Laboratory test results are the most important parameter for the diagnosis and monitoring of all pathological conditions.
-70%-80% of diagnostic decisions are based on laboratory tests.
-The correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".
+Laboratory test results are the most critical parameter for diagnosing and monitoring all pathological conditions.
+70% and 80% of diagnostic decisions are based on laboratory tests.
+Correctly interpreting laboratory results allows a doctor to distinguish "healthy" from "diseased."

 Laboratory test results should not be interpreted from the numerical result of a single analysis.
-Test results should be interpreted in relation to each individual case and family history, clinical findings, and the results of other laboratory tests and information.
-Your personal physician should explain the importance of your test results.
+Test results should be analyzed based on each case and family history, clinical findings, and the results of other laboratory tests and information.
+Your physician should explain the importance of your test results.

-At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.
+At Diagnostiki Athinon, we answer any questions you may have about the test you perform in our laboratory and contact your doctor to ensure you receive the best possible medical care.

 Additional information